BogusCurry/propeller-cms/README.md

 * Dawn Framework (included - no additional download required)

 #Bug reports
-A bug is a demonstrable problem (that can be reproduced) that is cause by executing the code.
+A bug is a demonstrable problem (that can be reproduced) or a security issue that is caused by executing the code.
 Our goal is to develop a stable and secure application.
 Good bug reports are extremely helpful.

 A bug report guideline will be provided soon.